Phase 01 of a comprehensive plan to address the social determinants of health in Kensington

-Together, NKCDC and Impact Services are building a comprehensive plan to address the social determinants of health in Kensington, Philadelphia.
+Two local community development corporations, NKCDC and Impact Services are working toward a comprehensive plan that can address the social determinants of health in Kensington, Philadelphia.

-The social determinants of health are economic and social conditions that have a profound effect on the health of individuals and communities.
-By addressing factors like employment, education, child care, medical access, or physical environment, Kensington can overcome the worst health factors and outcomes in Philadelphia.
+Social determinants of health are economic and social conditions that have a profound effect on the health of individuals and communities.
+By addressing factors like employment, education, child care, medical access, and physical environment, Kensington can overcome the worst health factors and outcomes in Philadelphia.

 Services and resources in Kensington are overwhelmingly directed at people suffering from homelessness and substance abuse disorder.
 We aim to expand services and opportunities so that long-term residents in the neighborhood also have what they need to thrive and be successful.

-Combining our strengths and relying on partners to bring theirs, Impact and NKCDC will:
+Combining our strengths and relying on partners to bring theirs, Impact and NKCDC are:

-- Develop significant real estate as corridor anchors
+- Developing significant real estate as corridor anchors

-- Create jobs and workforce development opportunities, and
+- Creating jobs and workforce development opportunities, and

-- Support the overall health and wellbeing of Kensington’s residents.
+- Supporting the overall health and wellbeing of Kensington’s residents.